dfsp-spirit/freesurferformats/README.md

 ## Unit tests / Continuous integration (CI)

-In a clean R session:
+This package comes with [lots of unit tests](./tests/testthat/).
+To run them, in a clean R session:

 ```r
 library(devtools)